Asset Manager – Participating in Projects

 • Verify that Asset Manager → Participant is enabled for your account.

-• Review current projects and decide where to bid; mark No interest where applicable.
+• Review current projects and decide where to bid.

-• Start placing bids and monitor e-mail notifications for phase changes and settlement results.
+• Start placing bids and monitor e-mail notifications for phase changes and award results.